Gugulethu-Nyoni/formique/README.md

   formContainerId: 'myForm',      // ID of the form wrapper (default is 'formique' - no need to define formContainerId here if the container element is 'formique')
   //formContainerStyle: 'width: 100%; max-width: 700px; padding: 2rem;'
-                                    // [Optional] Inline style for the form container };
+                                    // [Optional] Inline style for the form container
+  validateBeforeSubmit: true, // When set to true, the submit button remains disabled until all required fields are properly filled.
+If a user attempts to click the disabled button, an alert reminds them to complete all required fields first.
+};

     /**